ohong/awesome-coding-ai/README.md

 - **own-model**: The product uses their own proprietary LLMs (in addition to others)
 - **CLI**: Coding agent used in the terminal via command line interface (e.g. Claude Code, Codex, Gemini)
 - **background**: Also called async agents, where the execution can take place remotely without the human engineer present & actively steering (e.g. Devin)
-- **app-builders**: All-in-one “vibe coding” platforms, typically a web interface that offers no-code UX (e.g. Lovable, v0)
+- **app-builder**: All-in-one “vibe coding” platforms, typically a web interface that offers no-code UX (e.g. Lovable, v0)
 - **GUI**: Graphic user interface that allows the user to control one or more coding agents in parallel.
 Sometimes called coding agent orchestrators (e.g. Conductor).